shanthshivam/DBGym/README.md

 # Logging
 ## Visualisation

-To see the visualisation of training process, go into the logs directory and run
+To see the visualisation of training process, go into the output directory and run

 ```bash
 tensorboard --logdir .